 What is there to say about Roger Federer that hasn’t been said before?
 The eight-time Wimbledon winner is the greatest to ever do it at SW19, and even at 39, we can’t write him off.
 He comes into the tournament as the sixth seed, which means he does avoid a potential matchup with Novak Djokovic until the Final.
 Federer’s best years are obviously behind him, but there is still more than enough quality for him to win a few games here.
 Against the younger, fitter players in the draw, Federer may struggle.
 But, as long as he can control the pace of a game, there are few matches that Federer won’t be favourite in.
 This might be one of the last times that we see a fully fit Federer at Wimbledon, so expect him to make the most of his opportunity and get as far as he can.

 Women’s Wimbledon Betting Tips

-While it is hard to look past the usual protagonists in the Men's Singles draw, the women's tournament has an unpredictable feel to it - and that means more excitement for the fans.
-Last year, all top ten seeds failed to make it past the Quarter Finals - does 2019 have more shocks in store?
+The women's tournament has more of an unpredictable feel to it, which means more excitement for the fans.
 Let's take a look at which ladies could challenge for one of tennis's ultimate prizes - the Venus Rosewater Dish.